NDIS Funding for Therapy:

 Frequently Asked Questions

-A: Therapy must be "reasonable and necessary" and relate to your disability and NDIS goals.
+Therapy must be "reasonable and necessary" and relate to your disability and NDIS goals.
 Most psychology, counselling, and specialized therapies are covered if they support your plan objectives.

-A: No, you don't need a GP referral to use NDIS funding for therapy.
+No, you don't need a GP referral to use NDIS funding for therapy.
 However, the therapy must align with your NDIS plan goals.

-A: If you're self or plan-managed, you can choose to pay the difference.
+If you're self or plan-managed, you can choose to pay the difference.
 If you're NDIS-managed, you must use providers who charge within the price caps.

-A: Work with your therapist to set measurable goals and track progress.
+Work with your therapist to set measurable goals and track progress.
 Keep records for plan reviews and discuss outcomes regularly with your support coordinator.

-A: Yes, you have the right to choose your providers.
+Yes, you have the right to choose your providers.
 If you're not satisfied, you can find a new therapist that better meets your needs.

-A: You can request a plan review if you need additional funding, or pay privately for additional sessions.
+You can request a plan review if you need additional funding, or pay privately for additional sessions.
 Some people also access Medicare psychology sessions with a Mental Health Treatment Plan.

 Resources and Support